 Original Issue Loan Policy Rates

-Loan Policy Refinance Rates which are 70% of the original loan policy issue rates, as follows:
+Loan Policy Refinance Rates are 70% of the above shown original loan policy issue rates.

 When a deed of trust is extended or modified, an endorsement to the original policy may be purchased at 50% the original loan policy rate.
 Loan policies for second trust loans are computed at first trust rates, with a simultaneous issue fee of $150.00 if done at the same time as the first trust.